Ada-Developers-Academy/core-unit-2/api-10-many-to-many/genre-many-to-many.md

 ## Genre Blueprint

-We should create a Blueprint that groups the endpoints for our `Genre` model.
+We should create a Blueprint that groups the endpoints for our `Genre` model, which means we need a new file for our `Genre` routes `app/routes/genre_routes.py`.
 Refer back to [Hello World Routes](../api-1-setup-read/hello-world-routes.md) on how to define a blueprint and register it in `create_app`.

 We also need to import the `Genre` model in our `__init__.py` file.